 - Observance of all traditional Tibetan festivals.

-Over and the above, the Department has introduced Tibetan as a medium of instruction in all the primary schools along with Tibetan textbooks in all these grades.
+Over the above, the Department has introduced Tibetan as a medium of instruction in all the primary schools and Tibetan textbooks in all these grades.

 How can I contribute towards Tibetan education in the Tibetan community in exile?